Blog

 Many data quality issues stem from overcomplicated tech stacks.
 Data stored in one place never makes it to the other, or it arrives with inconsistent naming conventions or incomplete records.
 This makes it a lot more difficult to use that data for its intended purpose, whether that’s creating segments, personalizing messaging, etc.

-Multiply that over thousands of customers and it has huge revenue and opportunity costs for your business
+Multiply that over thousands of customers and this can have huge revenue and opportunity costs for your business

 Solve that problem by consolidating your tech stack.
 This makes it easier to manage, activate and benefit from the customer data you work so hard to collect.
 For instance, Omeda’s form builder connects to our customer data platform.
 This way, every form response is automatically recorded in our customer database, instead of needing to be cleaned, manipulated and sent across teams.